Sam Bankman-Fried: Personal life

 Bankman-Fried is vegan.
 He was raised in a Jewish family.
 In mid-2021 it was reported that he lived with approximately 10 roommates in a five-bedroom Bahamian penthouse bought by co-CEO of FTX Ryan Salame.
 After FTX's collapse, the penthouse was put up for sale for close to $40 million.
 Bankman-Fried had a relationship with Alameda Research CEO Caroline Ellison that lasted around six months and ended on April 15, 2022.
 While testifying against him in court in October 2023, she claimed that his hairstyle and clothes were part of a "well calculated" image that he tried to project.
 She stated that Bankman-Fried believed he had received higher bonuses while working at Jane Street because of his hair and used his appearance as "an important part" of FTX's "narrative and image."
-In court, he appeared wearing a grey suit with trimmed hair.
+In court, he appeared with trimmed hair and wearing a grey suit.

-Bankman-Fried once played the video game League of Legends while on a call attempting to secure an investment from Sequoia Capital, talking about how FTX would become a “super app.”
-The investors were "incredibly impressed,” with one calling the call “one of those your-hair-is-blown-back type of meetings.”
+Bankman-Fried once played the video game League of Legends while on a call attempting to secure an investment from Sequoia Capital, talking about how FTX would become a "super app."
+The investors were "incredibly impressed," with one calling the call "one of those your-hair-is-blown-back type of meetings."
 Afterward, Sequoia ended up investing over $200 million in FTX.
 An article in the Financial Times later characterized Bankman-Fried's "win ratios" in League of Legends as "average-to-bad".

 Τhroughout the legal process, Bankman-Fried's parents stood by him, writing in a December 2022 letter, around the time of the arrest, "You are innocent."
 In an e-mail to The New Yorker, his mother, Barbara Fried, denounced the actions of the prosecution and the bankruptcy team as "McCarthyite" and a "relentless pursuit of total destruction," which is enabled by "a credulous public."
 After Bankman-Fried was incarcerated during the trial, his parents took turns traveling every Tuesday from California to be with him at the Brooklyn jail where he awaited the outcome of his trial, and the sentencing phase.
 She wrote a letter to the judge in February 2024 arguing for lenient sentencing, saying that Bankman-Fried would face extreme danger in prison because he has "trouble responding appropriately to many social cues".